Tolbachik volcano in Kamchatka

 Tourist information.
 How to get there.

 Ostry and Plosky volcanoes are in close to each other on the map.
-All the tourist groups usually start their traveling around Tolbachik volcano from Klyuchi village which is situated 60 kilometers away from the volcanic range.
+All the tourist groups usually start their traveling around Tolbachik from Klyuchi village which is situated 60 kilometers away from the volcanic range.

 Local guides and experienced travelers think that climbing Plosky Tolbachik volcano is not difficult.
 There is no need to use mountaineering gear but climbing the summit requires physical training.
 Climbing takes about 6-8 hours and descent takes about 4-5 hours.
 The trip is arranged in summer and autumn, namely from July to September.
-Speleologists made the lava caves under Tolbachik volcano for their training place a long ago and mountain bikers found their favorite place on the volcanic cones.
+Speleologists made the lava caves under Tolbachik for their training place a long ago and mountain bikers found their favorite place on the volcanic cones.

 The climbing trip starts from the base of moon rovers.
 The first soviet space vehicles “Lunakhod-1” and “Marsokhod-2” were tested at the camp base in the 70th of the last century.
 After ending the tests Institute of Volcanology had a right to have the base there but now this place is for tourists’ base camp.
-The Vodopadnaya seismology station is located on the slope of Tolbachik volcano at the height of 800 meters, studies of seismology condition and volcano’s behavior.
+The Vodopadnaya seismology station is located on the slope of Tolbachik at the height of 800 meters, studies of seismology condition and volcano’s behavior.
 The path starts from the station which is passing along solidified lava flows and the volcanic bombs sites.
-Ascent along the slope of the volcano is enough gentle.
+Ascent along the slope is enough gentle.
 On the way to the top you will go through snow fields.

 Watch our new videoshot from the unique tour “Legends of the North”

 Climbing the volcano, visiting hot spring, rafting and off-road jeep tours are arranged in summer.
-In winter Tolbachik volcano is good for organizing freeride, snowmobile trips and helicopter tours.
+In winter Tolbachik is good for organizing freeride, snowmobile trips and helicopter tours.